jeff-hykin/silver_spectacle/README.md

 ss.configure(
     port=9900,
     # Note: until version 1.0.0 is released
+    # make sure to pin the exact version number of silver_spectacle to keep your code reliable
     # interactions inside JavaScript and CSS
     # (e.g. variable and class names) will be unstable.
-    # So if you customize the CSS/JS, then inside your requirements.txt file
-    # make sure to pin the exact version number of silver_spectacle to keep your code reliable
     custom_css="",
     custom_js="",
     # Note2: currently custom CSS and JS only get applied when the server starts.